 The manuscript comps exams will include an oral defense scheduled for one hour maximum.
+The committee and the faculty advisor can attend the defense.
+Otherwise, these defenses are private.
 The completed project must be sent to the committee at least two weeks prior to the oral defense.
 The oral defense will begin with a brief student presentation of the student's comps that must not exceed 15 minutes.
 The committee will then ask the student to clarify aspects or defend various claims they make in their comps work.
-Students should expect the kinds of questions candidates receive after a job talk, which can include specific questions about the project's conceptualization, how the project relates to other concepts and approaches in social and personality psychology, other possible methodological approaches etc. After one hour, the comps committee will ask the student to leave.
+Students should expect the kinds of questions candidates receive after a job talk, which can include specific questions about the project's conceptualization, how the project relates to other concepts and approaches in social and personality psychology, other possible methodological approaches etc.

+After one hour, the comps committee will ask the student to leave.
 The faculty advisor can stay for an initial period to consult with the comps committee but will then also be asked to leave to allow the committee to confer.
 The committee should call the student back to announce their decision after their conference.
 If the student is asked to do revisions (very rare), the committee will provide written instructions within two business days of the defense.
 The two-week revision timeline will begin when the student receives their written feedback/instructions.